aws-cloudformation/aws-cloudformation-resource-providers-kms/key/docs/README.md

 #### KeySpec

-Specifies the type of AWS KMS Key to create.
+Specifies the type of AWS KMS key to create.
 The default value is SYMMETRIC_DEFAULT.
-This property is required only for asymmetric AWS KMS Keys.
-You can't change the KeySpec value after the AWS KMS Key is created.
+This property is required only for asymmetric AWS KMS keys.
+You can't change the KeySpec value after the AWS KMS key is created.

 _Required_: No